 - Category S0: Signature Sky Suite (Deck 16) x 1

-- Category S2: Signature Owner’s Suite (Deck 16) x 1
+- Category S2: Signature Grand Suite (Deck 16) x 1

-- Category S4: Signature Penthouse Suite (Deck 16) x 2
+- Category S4: Signature Vista Suite (Deck 16) x 2

 - Category S9: Signature Suite (Deck 11) x 2

-The inaugural season for Sun Princess begins in February 2024 with Mediterranean itineraries and ends with a westbound Transatlantic crossing to Fort Lauderdale for a Caribbean deployment based on homeporting in Port Everglades.
+The inaugural season for Sun Princess began in February 2024 with Mediterranean itineraries and ends with a westbound Transatlantic crossing to Fort Lauderdale for a Caribbean deployment based on homeporting in Port Everglades.
 The 7-day Western and Eastern Caribbean itineraries are now on sale.

 Sun Princess will be returning to the Mediterranean for the summer of 2025, where she will be joined by the second ‘Sphere’ class Star Princess on 4th August 2025.
 These itineraries go on sale 1st June 2023.